awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 For more information, see [Model Versioning](face-detection-model.md)\.

-If you provide the optional `ExternalImageID` for the input image you provided, Amazon Rekognition associates this ID with all faces that it detects\.
+If you provide the optional `ExternalImageId` for the input image you provided, Amazon Rekognition associates this ID with all faces that it detects\.
 When you call the [ListFaces](API_ListFaces.md) operation, the response returns the external ID\.
 You can use this external image ID to create a client\-side index to associate the faces with each image\.
 You can then use the index to find all faces in an image\.

 You can specify the maximum number of faces to index with the `MaxFaces` input parameter\.
 This is useful when you want to index the largest faces in an image and don't want to index smaller faces, such as those belonging to people standing in the background\.